codefordenver/org/README.md

 ####What languages / frameworks do you typically use?

-We dont use one particular language or framework all of the time.
+We don't use one particular language or framework all of the time.
 What we use depends on the nature of the project and the groups that we serve.